Theatre / Quidam

 - Rewritten Pop Version: The soundtrack album's version of "Let Me Fall" is in English.
 This version also appeared in the Delirium concert tour.

-- Series Mascot: The Target, these days.
+- Series Mascot: The Target, in the show's later years.

 - Set Switch Song: "Marelle" and portions of "Carrousel".

 - Sidekick: John and Target; at least the former is also an Older Sidekick.

 - Sliding Scale of Silliness Versus Seriousness: This is still the most serious of Cirque's tours.

 - Title Theme Tune: As in Alegría, it's the closing number.

 - Urban Fantasy: The fantasy world isn't even all that different from the real one; the set is inspired by a railroad station, for instance.